prbfarel/portfolio/README.md

 ### **Research Publication**
 - **2nd Author** | *"Bioactive compounds of Sungkai (Peronema canescens Jack) as Natural Antiallergen: In Silico Study"*
   - Published in Biointerface Research in Applied Chemistry (April - September 2025)
+  - Conducting molecular docking and density functional theory (DFT) analysis to carry out drug design of natural antihistamines.
   - [Read Paper](#) *(link when available)*

 ### **Capstone Project**
 - **Bionanotechnology** | NanoCure: Atherosclerosis therapy using Anti-CD36 targeted microneedle patch with encapsulated nanourcumene
+- **Biochemistry Innovation 4.0** | Smart Enzymatic Biofuel Cell Nanomaterial based on IoT and Machine learning for renewable energy in the era of global industrial transformation 5.0

 ---